-Taxpayers will pay restaurants to feed seniors in California
+Taxpayers to fund restaurants to feed seniors in California

 SACRAMENTO, Calif.
 (AP) — Taxpayers will pay restaurants to make meals for millions of California’s seniors during the coronavirus pandemic, an initiative that could pump billions of dollars into a devastated industry while generating sales tax collections for cash-strapped local governments, Gov. Gavin Newsom announced Friday.

-California has about 5.7 million people 65 and older and it’s not known precisely how many will be eligible, though Newsom said he expects it will be millions.
-To qualify, seniors must earn below 600% of the federal poverty level, which is $74,940 for an individual and $154,500 for a family of four.
-They also must have either been exposed to the virus, have a high risk for exposure or a compromised immune system.
+Newsom predicted millions of people 65 and over would be eligible for the free food, a figure that could push the cost of the program into the billions for just one month of deliveries.
+Newsom said the federal government will cover 75% of the cost while state and local governments will pay for the rest.

+To be eligible, seniors must either live alone or live with one other person who is also eligible.
+They can’t earn more than $74,940 per year (or $101,460 for a household of two) and they must have documented exposure to the coronavirus.
+Anyone already getting money from other federal food programs would be ineligible.

+California has about 5.7 million people 65 and older, of which about 1.2 million live alone.
 A qualifying senior will get up to $66 per day for three meals at local restaurants that meet certain criteria.
-If 2 million people sign up and get all three meals a day, the price tag would be about $4 billion per month.

-The federal government will pay for 75% of the cost.
-Local governments will pay for the rest.
-But the state government will cover 75% of the cost to local governments.

 “This will allow for the ability for restaurants to start rehiring people or keep people currently employed,” Newsom said.
 “We will provide an unlimited number of meals.”